 Portable Barbecue & Firepit

 Summer evenings, marshmallows and time with friends are all improved with a campfire.
 Two in one barbecue grill and firepit, this piece of kit will really jazz up your van life experience and keep you warm and toasty.
-What’s more, it packs up into a handy carry bag so you cart it off to the beach and store it flat.
+It's super easy to clean and set up and packs up into a handy carry bag so you cart it off to the beach for the day.
 Just remember to Leave no Trace.
-Drink.

 Check out this VonHaus Firepit and Grill

 Who doesn't love lounging about in the sun?
 These inflatable lazy beds are everywhere right now, and for good reason.
 They pack down super small, hardly weigh anything, and are so comfortable you don't want to leave all afternoon.
 Dangerous, we know.
 It's easy to carry, so you could even take it to the beach and be that person.

 Ok, so if you haven't already decided that you want to buy all of these campervan accessories yet (because we do), or if you're unsure where to start but want to make a purchase to level up your van experience, check out the guide below.
 It'll help you to consider where to start, what to prioritise and might even mention things you haven't thought of yet.

 WHAT TO CONSIDER WHEN BUYING ACCESSORIES FOR YOUR CAMPERVAN